GishB/GeneralPurposeChatBot/README.md

 # Telegram Bot - PersonalJesus
-© Sberbank (Kadinsky 3.0 generative model)
+© Sberbank (Kadinsky 3.0 generative img model)

 ![image](https://github.com/GishB/TelegramBot-project-Summer-2022/assets/90556084/50fc9bd6-a0a2-4c37-a9e2-bd3fb011eb29)

  This is a telegram bot which can interact with AI models via YandexCloud API.
 Baseline idea is to help user find world description based on few words.
+It is powered by ***YandexGPT*** model.

 tg link:
 > https://t.me/SimulationMindBot